abmajith/verilog-riscV32I-machine/RV32I_VonNeumanArch/README.md

 among them, 19 arithmetic instructions (10 perform only on registers and 9 with immediate and registers value).

-Let's write them in simple modular form to do just arithmetic operations, hide the details of instruction type, pass the operands, and get back the arithmetic results and status values.
+Let's write them in simple modular form to do just arithmetic operations, hide the details of instruction type, pass the two operands, and get back the arithmetic results and status values.

 ```verilog
 module IV32IALU